-To further this aim, the DHT supports and assists scientists to implement existing techniques and develop new ones which are more human-relevant and replace animal experiments.
-We award grants to scientists in universities, hospitals and research organisations following a rigorous peer-reviewed selection procedure.
+To achieve our aim, the DHT supports and assists scientists to implement existing techniques and develop new ones which are more human-relevant and will replace animal experiments.
+We award grants to scientists in universities, hospitals and research organisations following a rigorous and independent peer-reviewed selection procedure.
 Only those projects with the highest scientific calibre and the best potential for the replacement of animals will be awarded funding.

-Funded solely by charitable donations, the DHT has awarded grants to over 140 research projects over 40 years for some of the most advanced and successful human-related techniques in the most diverse areas of medical research including cancer, Alzheimer’s, asthma, kidney, heart and liver disease and diabetes, to name only a few.
-To date, we continue to be the UK’s leading charity provider of grants solely dedicated to animal replacement research in medical research.
+Funded solely by charitable donations, the DHT has awarded grants to over 200 research projects since 1971 in diverse areas of medical research including cancer, Alzheimer’s disease, asthma, diabetes, kidney, heart and liver disease, to name only a few.
+To date, we continue to be the UK’s leading charity provider of grants solely dedicated to animal replacement research in biomedical research.

 The Trustees of the charity, founded in 1970, had two enduring goals: to play a leading role in funding non-animal replacement research, and to advance and develop widespread support for this endeavour - always with the vision of making a major and practical contribution to advance medical science without harm to animals.